kinsleykajiva/javafx-webRTC-desktop-app/ReadMe.md

-This demo needs more updates to be perfected , please feel free to contribute to make it work more
+This demo needs more updates to be perfected , please feel free to contribute to make it work more , fork or make a PR to it .